 Give your new template a name, and click the Add section button:

-You'll see a few fields that need to be filled in/selected:
+You'll see a few fields that can be filled in/selected:

 The section title is going to be purely that—the title of this section!
 A section will have questions within it.

-For example, you might have a section that is meant for pre-treatment questions (you sit down with your patient before you start treating them and ask them questions about themselves).
-You might have a section called "Pre-treatment questions", and you would include questions within it:
+For example, you might have a section that is meant for pre-treatment questions.
+When designing your template, you might have a section called "Pre-treatment questions", and you would include questions within it.

 Understanding "question types"